aces/Loris/modules/next_stage/README.md

 ## Purpose

-The `next_stage` module provides a method of start the "next stage" of a candidate session.
-The "Stage" of an session goes from Screening to Visit to Approval, and the Screening and Visit stages may have different instruments administered.
+The `next_stage` module provides a method to start the "next stage" of a candidate session.
+The "Stage" of a session goes from Screening to Visit to Approval.
+The Screening and Visit stages may have different instruments administered.
 The `next_stage` module prompts for the date of the visit and uses the data it gathers to populate the test battery for the Visit stage.